CA Live Crash Course • June 27 & 28 • 9am-6pm PT

 When a Real Estate License May Not Be Worth It

-It may also not be worth it if you are not interested in working with clients, building relationships, marketing yourself, or continuing to learn.
-Real estate can offer strong upside, but it is still a people business, and success usually comes from consistency, skill, and follow-through.
+• You're not interested in working with clients, marketing yourself, or continuing to learn.
+Real estate is a people business, and success comes from consistency and follow-through.

 Final Thoughts

-A real estate license can be worth it if you want income potential, career flexibility, long-term opportunity, and a chance to build something of your own.
+For many people, a real estate license is worth it — if you want income potential, career flexibility, long-term opportunity, and a chance to build something of your own.
+It's especially worth it if you'll work consistently, grow your network, and develop real business skills over time.

-And if you decide that real estate is the right next step, the next move is learning how to get licensed in your state and choosing the right real estate school to help you get there.
+If real estate is your next step, the move is simple: learn how to get licensed in your state and choose a real estate school to help you get there.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.

-TL;DR: A real estate license can be worth it if you want income potential, flexible career options, and long-term opportunity in the industry.
-It is most valuable for people who plan to actively use it, build skills, and stay involved in real estate over time, not just for a one-time advantage.
+TL;DR: A real estate license can be worth it if you want income potential, flexible career options, and long-term opportunity in the industry — and it's most valuable for people who plan to actively use it, build skills, and stay involved over time, not just for a one-time advantage.
+As of May 2024, real estate sales agents earned a median wage of about $56,320 and brokers about $72,280 (BLS), but pay is commission-based and varies widely.
+Most states require 60–180 hours of pre-licensing education, and getting licensed typically costs about $200–$1,500 and takes a few weeks to a few months.

 By